This Wednesday reprint was first published on August 8, 2012. I've made some edits and added a brief introduction — Dave

 Brad Delong's Question

 The first Gilded Age during the late 19th century was a time of great wealth and income inequality.
 America is now in its second Gilded Age, which started about 32 years ago.
-In Why Next to No Political Reaction to the Second Gilded Age?, economist Brad Delong expresses his bewilderment about the fact that there have been no large political (populist, progressive) movements whose aim is to reverse America's grotesque social inequality and restore the middle class like there were in the 1890s and in the 1930s after the Roaring Twenties, which was the last time income and wealth inequality were as pronounced as they are now.
+In Why Next to No Political Reaction to the Second Gilded Age?, economist Brad Delong expresses his bewilderment about the fact that there have been no large political (populist, progressive) movements whose aim is to reverse America's grotesque social inequality and restore the middle class as there were in the early 1900s and in the 1930s after the Roaring Twenties, which was the last time income and wealth inequality were as pronounced as they are now.

 We haven’t had anything like those [historical progressive/populist movements] over the past thirty years.